 A survey of the history of Chinese philosophy focusing on the Confucian tradition and taking other traditions such as Taoism and Buddhism into account.
 International Differences elective.

-Equivalent(s): PHIL 434
+Equivalent(s): PHIL 434 Pre-requisites: PHIL 201

 INST 397 - Hitler's Germany